 Industry accolades include the Marine Retailer Association of the America’s 2002 Darlene Briggs Woman of the Year Award.
 She has also been celebrated by the Center for Sportfishing Policy with the 2012 Eddie Smith Manufacturer of the Year Award for her dedication to conservation efforts and service to the organization and the Board, as well as the NMMA’s 2018 Hammond Marine Leadership Award honoring her advocacy efforts.

 Founded in 1959, and owned by NMMA Hall of Fame member (2002), Eddie Smith, since 1968, Grady-White Boats builds 26 models of luxury fiberglass offshore, sport fishing and family fishing boats (18-45 ft.).
-The company has been awarded every third party customer satisfaction award ever presented in the marine industry, including all 8 of the JD Power CSI Awards for their category and all 18 years of the NMMA Customer Satisfaction award consecutively.
+The company has been awarded every third party customer satisfaction award ever presented in the marine industry, including all 8 of the J.D.
+Power and Associates awards for their category and all 18 years of the NMMA Customer Satisfaction award consecutively.
 Visit www.gradywhite.com to learn more about their history, their unique boats and exceptionally detailed craftsmanship.

 The NMMA Hall of Fame was established in 1988 and recognizes individuals who have made, or continue to generate, substantial and lasting contributions toward the advancement of the marine industry.
 It honors individuals whose names and deeds are synonymous with the pursuit of quality, innovation, and perfection within their respective spheres of expertise.

 Find more information about the NMMA Hall of Fame here.